 So, cleaning your leather this way should not only make your stuff look great again, but it should extend the life of your leather because it will be much less likely to get too dry and crack when taken care of properly.

-As usual, I will say that there are several good ways of doing things.
-This one is just the best way that I know how to do this so I am sharing and you can take it or leave it.
+This cleaning tip is just the best way that I know how to do this, so I am sharing and you can take it or leave it.
 You are more than welcome to share how you do it in the comments section at the bottom of the post as well.

 - Cleaning Rags

 - Rubber Gloves

 - Dry clean your leather first by gently vacuuming, or dusting it off.
 Pay close attention to the areas where there is any stitching.
 You can use a soft bristled tooth brush to dust out those areas.